vmware-tanzu/velero/site/docs/master/plugins.md

 Once parsed into a `[]string`, the features can then be registered using the `NewFeatureFlagSet` function and queried with `features.Enabled(<featureName>)`.

+## Environment Variables

+Velero adds the `LD_LIBRARY_PATH` into the list of environment variables to provide the convenience for plugins that requires C libraries/extensions in the runtime.

 [1]: https://github.com/heptio/velero-plugin-example
 [2]: https://github.com/heptio/velero/blob/master/pkg/plugin/logger.go
 [3]: https://github.com/heptio/velero/blob/master/pkg/restore/restic_restore_action.go